malastare-ai/Malastare.ai/Product-Acquisition-Analytics/README.md

 Tip: Increase the quantity and frequency of reporting when you are working through an important problem.

-## Conflicts of Interest: The practitioners declare no conflict of interest.
+## Conflicts of Interest: The practitioner declare no conflict of interest.